sumwale/ybox/README.md

 add Python SDK (File -> Project Settings -> Project -> SDK -> Add Python SDK...).
 Choose an existing environment in Virtualenv environment and select the `<checkout dir>/.venv/bin/python3` for the interpreter.

+For using VSCode, ensure that the python extension from Microsoft and preferably the following additional extensions are installed: autopep8, Flake8, isort, audoDocstring and Python Environment Manager.
+The open the checkout directory and you should be good to go.

 ### Conda